ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 [![](https://assets.ppy.sh/contests/179/banners/RedcXca-banner.jpg)](https://assets.ppy.sh/contests/179/winners/RedcXca.png)

 **3003** adherents shed a single tear at the majesty of Alisa and Chirou basking in the cosmic sun that is fat Yoshi.
-Art Contest veteran [**RedcXca**](https://osu.ppy.sh/users/14056601) is of course responsible for this artistic achievement, making this their first-ever top voted entry.
-Congratulations, and well-earned!
+Art contest veteran [**RedcXca**](https://osu.ppy.sh/users/14056601) is of course responsible for this artistic achievement, making this their first-ever top-voted entry.
+Congratulations, and well earned!

 [![](https://assets.ppy.sh/contests/179/banners/Saeka-banner.jpg)](https://assets.ppy.sh/contests/179/winners/Saeka.png)

-[**Saeka**](https://osu.ppy.sh/users/18025047)'s striking rendition of a straw-hatted pippi, Alisa enjoying a popsicle and a suspiciously pale feline mascot enjoying the beach trailed in close behind at **2905** votes, remaining neck-and-neck with first place for most of the contest.
+[**Saeka**](https://osu.ppy.sh/users/18025047)'s striking rendition of a straw-hatted pippi, Alisa enjoying a popsicle and a suspiciously pale feline mascot splashing in the water trailed in close behind at **2905** votes, remaining neck and neck with first place for most of the contest.
 So close!
 The summer vibes are substantial in this one, and you know we love to see it.

 [![](https://assets.ppy.sh/contests/179/banners/LeeNarie-banner.jpg)](https://assets.ppy.sh/contests/179/winners/LeeNarie.png)